matthewharrilal/Core-Git-Branching-1/Script.md

 As he walked behind the zoo he could see the trees and thick foliage growing above the heavy stone wall that ran behind the zoo; and hear the sounds of animals in the distance.
 The King Of All had heard the sound before, but today there was a new sound, sort of a cross between an angelic horn and an elephant’s trumpet.

+But then all of a sudden the zookeeper then comes in.
+He says who here is going to pay the rent for me today and all of a sudden I wonder what it means to be financially stable.
+It all makes sense now!
+As I pull out the major bankrolls from the bank I robbed yesterday I then wonder how fast can I run
 ## Cast

 * Young Boy: Eliel